hummingbot/hummingbot-site/docs/gateway/tokens.md

 Using an Ethereum testnet faucet is a simple process that involves the following steps:

-1. Visit a faucet website for your chain.
-For example, you can get free Goerli ETH at <https://goerlifaucet.com> or <https://testnetfaucet.io/>, and you can get free Fuji AVAX at <https://faucet.avax-test.network/>.
+1. Visit a faucet website for your [chain](/chains).
+For example, see [Ethereum](/chains/ethereum) for a list of testnet faucets.

-2. Enter your Ethereum address: On the testnet faucet website, you will be prompted to enter your Ethereum address.
+2. Enter your testnet wallet address where indicaated.

 3. Complete any additional verification steps: Depending on the testnet faucet you are using, you may be required to complete additional verification steps, such as solving a captcha or proving that you are not a robot.

-4. Receive your testnet Ether: After you have completed the verification steps, the testnet Ether will be sent to your Ethereum address.
-You can then use this Ether to test your dApps or experiment with the Ethereum network.
+4. Receive your testnet ETH: After you have completed the verification steps, the testnet ETH will be sent to your Ethereum testnet address.
+You can then use this ETH to experiment with the Ethereum testnet network.

 ## Wrapped tokens